matrixhcl/scout-web/readme.md

 2. Choose "Download ZIP"
 3. Unzip the file to a new folder you like
 4. Open Visual Studio Code, On Top Left corner, click "File"->"Open Folder", choose the folder that you unzipped.
+5. Double click the file "index.html" in your finder/file explorer, open it with your browser